Shibanimca23/random-ball-movement/README.md

 step 2:Open the index.html file in a web browser.

+You will see the Bouncing Ball program in action.
+Balls will bounce within the container.

 You can modify the number of balls created by editing the create(n) function in the script section of the HTML file.
 Experiment with different values, colors, and velocities to customize the animation.